 Watering and Feeding Plants

-The amount of water a plant needs largely depends its size, the size of its container, soil type, and general environmental conditions such as the weather and intensity of the sun.
+The amount of water a plant needs largely depends on its size, the size of its container, soil type, and general environmental conditions such as the weather and the intensity of the sun.
 Larger plants and warmer environments tend to use more water than smaller plants and cooler weather.
 The amount of water will change throughout a plant’s cycle.

 Wilting plants and dry soil are a direct sign that the plants need water.
 Droopy leaves along with wet soil are a sign of overwatering.
 Both are common mistakes and can be corrected with some practice.